 Better understanding the cascade of dysfunction that leads to Parkinson’s onset and progression can point to new ways to measure and treat it.
 We recently issued two new grants in this area at a total of $8.2 million.
 The highlighted project follows:

-- Kimberly Thomson, PhD, and her team at MapLight Therapeutics is using optogenetics, a tool that controls genetically modified brain cells through light, to identify brain circuits associated with anxiety and depression in Parkinson’s.
+- Kimberly Thompson, PhD, and her team at MapLight Therapeutics are using optogenetics, a tool that controls genetically modified brain cells through light, to identify brain circuits associated with anxiety and depression in Parkinson’s.
 Once identified, such circuits could become targets for therapies to reduce these non-motor symptoms.
 Anxiety and depression are common non-motor symptoms that can significantly affect quality of life for people with Parkinson's.

 MJFF funds the discovery of methods to diagnose Parkinson’s, measure its progression and assess the effectiveness of treatments for it.
 We recently supported eight new projects in this area with a total of $6.1 million, including:

 - Amanda Banks Christini, MD, and her colleagues at Blackfynn, Inc. are continuing to build and improve the data infrastructure for the Parkinson’s Progression Markers Initiative (PPMI), our landmark longitudinal study.
 The goal of this project is to accelerate analysis of the comprehensive data collected through PPMI and enable the discovery of biomarkers and new treatments for Parkinson's disease.